-Fishing is over 1.3 miles on both banks, from the tail of the Quarry Pool at the top of the beat, to the tail of Braehead Pool.
-We have the fishing from opening day on 11th February until 10th August each year.
+Fishing is over 1.3 miles on both banks, from the middle of the Quarry Pool at the top of the beat, to the tail of Braehead Pool.
+We have the fishing from opening day on 11th February until 30th September each year.

 The width of the river varies from - easily covered, to very wide at the tail of the Cumberland Pool, where even Ian Gordon would struggle to put his line across.

 It is all good fly water.
 Some pools fish best in low water, and some in higher water.
 Only a major spate would prevent a cast.

 The river Spey is a fast and powerful river.
 Chest waders are a definite advantage in many instances, but inexperienced anglers are well advised to take extra care, and to avoid deep wading.
 In any case, fish are often closer to the bank than you think.
 In high water, the fish are usually hard against the bank.
 Wear a life jacket.

 Until 2007, this was a private beat, very lightly fished, and 2006 was a beat record for the numbers of fish caught.
 Spring fishing has been slowly improving over the last few years, but is suffering from a lack of anglers.

 The average size of spring salmon is around 8 or 9 lbs, but there have been a number of considerably bigger fish taken in recent years since the nets came off.
 Most years see fish over 20lbs.The grilse start to arrive in June and are usually in the 4 to 5lbs range.
 Seatrout start to arrive in ever increasing numbers from late April onwards.